 The renovation included putting the front doors back in use, updating upholstery, installing new carpeting, updating the electrical system, new paneling, and restoring an outdoor reflecting pool.

-A new visitors waiting area was added that features added windows that gather light reflected from the reflection pool outside.
+A new visitor waiting area was added that features added windows that gather light reflected from the reflection pool outside.

 Over 347,000 people from around the world visited the Oakland California Temple during its month-long open house.